Manikant25/ImportantCodes/DBMS/commands.md

 - PRIMARY KEY - A combination of a NOT NULL and UNIQUE.
 Uniquely identifies each row in a table

 - FOREIGN KEY - Prevents actions that would destroy links between tables
-- CHECK - Ensures that the values in a column satisfies a specific condition
+- CHECK - Ensures that the values in a column satisfies a specific condition, The CHECK constraint is used to limit the value range that can be placed in a column.
 - DEFAULT - Sets a default value for a column if no value is specified
 - CREATE INDEX - Used to create and retrieve data from the database very quickly
 - create table person (id int not null);